-Dallas Fed Manufacturing Index in the United States increased to -1.20 points in January from -11.30 points in December of 2025.
+Dallas Fed Manufacturing Index in the United States increased to 0.20 points in February from -1.20 points in January of 2026.
 Dallas Fed Manufacturing Index in the United States averaged 0.22 points from 2004 until 2026, reaching an all time high of 47.90 points in June of 2004 and a record low of -74.40 points in April of 2020.
 This page provides the latest reported value for - United States Dallas Fed Manufacturing Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Dallas Fed Manufacturing Index - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United States Dallas Fed Manufacturing Index - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast